US Grand Admiral warns of Chinese threat at Halifax Forum - ExBulletin

 US Grand Admiral warns of Chinese threat at Halifax Forum

-HALIFAX, Nova Scotia The leader of the U.S. Indo-Pacific Command said on Saturday that the United States and its allies must operate with a greater sense of urgency amid mounting tensions and increasingly assertive military actions by the China.
+HALIFAX, Nova Scotia (AP) The head of the U.S. Indo-Pacific Command said on Saturday that the United States and its allies must operate with a greater sense of urgency amid mounting tensions and growing military actions assertions of China.

-Admiral John C. Aquilino reaffirmed America’s commitment to achieving a free and open Indo-Pacific region in meetings with allies at the Halifax International Security Forum.
+Admiral John C. Aquilino reaffirmed the Americas’ commitment to achieving a free and open Indo-Pacific region in meetings with allies at the Halifax International Security Forum.

 Aquilino said the United States and its allies must work together more frequently in international waters to strengthen interoperability so they can operate together quickly if necessary.